evolarjun/pages-test/docs/amrfinder_project.md

 ```

 ### Step 3: Run AMRFinderPlus on each of the assemblies and annotations

+This should take about 2 minutes to complete
 ```
 for biosample in `cut -f 1 urls.tab` do